 La Graciosa is the smallest and most secluded of Spain's Canary Islands.
 The little unspoiled paradise boasts some heavenly beaches and is ideal for a relaxing day trip from Lanzarote.
 In our travel guide, you will find everything you need to know about La Graciosa: how to get there, best beaches, where to stay and what to do on the island.
-Book a day trip to La Graciosa from Lanzarote and discover this hidden gem of the Atlantic!
+Book cheap ferry tickets to La Graciosa and discover this hidden gem of the Atlantic!

 La Graciosa is the smallest of the Canary Islands

 Holidays in La Graciosa

 Whether you want to go on a day trip from Lanzarote or you’re looking for a relaxing holiday close to nature, La Graciosa is the place for you!
 With no mass tourism or asphalt roads, the small peaceful island is the perfect destination to avoid the crowds and disconnect from the hustle and bustle of everyday life.

 Time moves slower on this idyllic island of the Canaries, which stands out for its gorgeous untouched beaches, volcanic landscapes and rich marine life.
 Adventure lovers can enjoy exciting outdoor activities, from mountain biking and hiking to scuba diving.
 And if you're looking for a little thrill, you can also go on a jeep safari to discover La Graciosa's highlights!